Masque (comics): Fictional character biography

-With Callisto presumed dead, Masque begins work on consolidating power among the Morlocks living under X-Factor's roof.
+With Callisto presumed dead, Masque begins consolidating power among the Morlocks.
 He also targets Skids (a Morlock whose force field power protected her from Masque's power) and her lover Rusty Collins.
-Rusty submits to Masque's savage touch in exchange for Masque using his powers to restore the face of a prostitute that Rusty accidentally disfigured, when his fire-based power first manifested.
+Rusty submits to Masque's savage touch in exchange for Masque using his powers to restore the face of a prostitute who Rusty accidentally disfigured when his fire-based powers first manifested.
 However, the prostitute orders Masque to undo what he has done to her and Rusty, having found religion and horrified that Rusty would sacrifice his own face to restore hers.
 Masque consented to her request, but took comfort that he had won the greater game.
-Despite Caliban's desperate pleas, the Morlocks that X-Factor had taken in were ready to return to the tunnels and had elected Masque their new leader.
+Despite Caliban's pleas, the Morlocks who X-Factor had taken in return to the tunnels and elect Masque as their leader.

-Now in control of the Morlocks, Masque uses his powers to disfigure its members, warping them into inhuman shapes and form, as well as transforming them into duplicates of other people.
+Now in control of the Morlocks, Masque uses his powers to disfigure its members, warping them into inhuman forms, as well as transforming them into duplicates of other people.
 One of these is Bliss, who goes from being turned into a duplicate of Jean Grey to being turned into a duplicate of Storm.
-Masque soon learns that Callisto is alive and well when Callisto turns up at the recently destroyed X-Mansion, having been given the task of locking up the underground portion.
-Capturing Callisto, he demands she give up the codes for the underground portion of the mansion.
+Masque learns that Callisto is alive when she appears at the recently destroyed X-Mansion, having been given the task of locking up the underground portion.
+Capturing Callisto, Masque demands she give up the codes for the underground portion of the mansion.
 When she refuses, Masque transforms Callisto into a beauty queen-type pin-up model and forces her to become a model to earn money for the Morlocks.
 Callisto appears on several billboards in New York City, attracting the attention of an amnesiac Colossus.
 He falls in love with her, though Callisto is hesitant to reveal to him his true identity, as she seeks to shield him from Masque.

-Keeping an eye on the X-Men mansion, Masque has Bliss kidnap Jean Grey and later Banshee, using his powers on both to disfigure them: Jean Grey gets tentacle arms while Banshee's mouth has been erased from his face.
+Keeping an eye on the X-Men mansion, Masque has Bliss kidnap Jean Grey and later Banshee, using his powers on both to disfigure them: Jean gets tentacle arms while Banshee's mouth is erased from his face.
 He also kidnaps Callisto and Colossus, whose body is warped to become a replica of his armored form.
-The mutant Forge rescues the four and while Callisto is able to force Masque to restore Colossus's humanity, the villain refuses to restore Jean Grey or Banshee.
-Luckily, Forge creates a device that resets Jean and Banshee's bodies to their original forms after they leave the Morlock tunnel.
-Masque would fight Jean Grey again, when X-Factor and Ghost Rider came to the aid of a young Morlock named Angel, who alerted them of Masque's desire to warp the bodies of the children of the Morlock community.
-He also encountered Caliban again, now a giant muscular mutant thanks to a deal he made with Apocalypse and fought Cable and the New Mutants.
+The mutant Forge rescues the four and while Callisto is able to force Masque to restore Colossus's humanity, the villain refuses to restore Jean or Banshee.
+However, Forge creates a device that resets Jean and Banshee's bodies to their original forms.